-A recent study stated 85% of people prefer a face to face meeting.
+A recent study stated that 85% of people prefer a face-to-face meeting.
 They feel it is the best way to grow and build more meaningful business relationships.

-Usually, when someone claims to dislike networking or think it is an ineffective way to spend their time, its because they are doing it wrong.
+Usually, when someone claims to dislike networking or thinks it is an ineffective way to spend their time, it’s because they are doing it wrong.
 To be fair, there are countless wrong ways to network.
 Here are five networking tips we think will help you avoid mistakes and make some honest connections with others.